Streamerbot/docs/streamerbot/3.api/1.sub-actions/streamerbot/remote/wait-for-remote-signal.md

 ::warning
-If the subactions times out, only the `signalTimeout` will be populated with a value of `True`
+If the subaction times out, only the `signalTimeout` will be populated with a value of `True`
 ::